Cost Segregation ATG - Chapter 6.6 - Construction Process

 Note: Each chapter in this Audit Techniques Guide (ATG) can be printed individually.
 Please follow the links at the beginning or end of this chapter to return to either the previous chapter or the Table of Contents or to proceed to the next chapter.

-In order to better understand how a cost segregation study is conducted, it is helpful to understand the construction process (i.e., how a building is constructed).
+A cost segregation study is typically completed using information that was developed for the construction process.
+This information includes drawings, specifications, and supplier and contractor payment documents.
+To better understand how a cost segregation study is conducted, it is helpful to understand this process.
 The following discussion provides a general overview of this process, from the conceptual stage through the bidding, construction, payment, and completion stage of a project.
 Although there may be certain facts and circumstances in specific geographic locales that vary from what is presented here, the basic construction concepts are similar in all locales.
 For purposes of this discussion, it is assumed that a fee contractor, rather than an in-house labor force, performs the construction.
-For additional information and a glossary of construction terms, refer to the MSSP Guide for Construction Industry, which can be downloaded using the following link: MSSP
+For additional information and a glossary of construction terms, refer to the LB&I Construction Industry or the Construction Industry Audit Techniques Guide.

 All construction projects begin with planning and design, also referred to as "architectural programming."
 Numerous overlapping steps occur during this conceptual or design phase, prior to actual construction of the project.

-An architect is the primary designer of a building or project and controls the overall design, specifications, finished materials (e.g., brick, paint, carpet, wall covering, etc.), and other architectural features of the building.
-In addition, the architect supervises the engineers responsible for the structural, mechanical, electrical, lighting and plumbing design of the building.
-Engineers must always conform to the design requirements of the architect.
+An Architect is the primary designer of a building or project and controls the overall design, specifications, finished materials (e.g., brick, paint, carpet, wall covering, etc.), and other architectural features of the building.
+In addition, the Architect supervises the Engineers responsible for the structural, mechanical, electrical, lighting, plumbing and communications system design of the building.
+Engineers must always conform to the design requirements of the Architect.
 Each member of the design team must also be licensed with the proper state licensing authorities where the facility is located.

 Planning & Architectural Programming